schmittjoh/JMSSecurityExtraBundle/Resources/doc/index.rst

 Annotation-based Usage
 ~~~~~~~~~~~~~~~~~~~~~~
-see @PreAuthorize in the annotation reference, remember to enable expressions in config, otherwise you'll get "Token does not have the required roles." exception
+See @PreAuthorize in the annotation reference.
+Please also remember to enable expressions
+in your config, otherwise you will get an exception upon checking access.

 Reference
 ~~~~~~~~~